Marshall Field's

 Marshall Field & Company (colloquially Marshall Field's) was an American department store chain founded in 1852 by Potter Palmer.
-It was based in Chicago, Illinois and founded in the 19th century, it grew to become a large chain before Macy's, Inc. acquired it in 2005.
+After joining the partnership in 1865, Marshall Field rose in Palmer's initial retail establishment and then developed it into a grand and innovative shopping destination in the late 1800s.
+It was based in Chicago, Illinois, and grew to become a large chain in the United States before Macy's, Inc. acquired it in 2005.

 The company's flagship Marshall Field and Company Building on State Street in the Chicago Loop is a National Landmark for its importance in the history of retail.
-It was officially branded Macy's on State Street in 2006, when it became one of Macy's flagship stores.
+It became a Macy's flagship store in 2006, however, retains its historic Marshall Field's nameplates and fixtures.